ponylang/ponylang-website/content/reference/performance.md

 ### Avoid boxing machine words {#boxing-machine-words}

 Machine words like U8, U16, U32, U64, etc. are going to be better for performance than classes.
-Machine words have less overhead then classes.
+Machine words have less overhead than classes.
 However, if we aren't careful, we can end up "boxing" machine words and add cost.
 In hot path code, that boxing can have a large impact.

 The easiest way to end up boxing a machine word is by including it in a union type.
 Take a look at the following code: